-Well, that’s why networking is important.
-You may not know the hiring manager, but you may know someone who does.
+That’s why networking is important.
+You may not know the hiring manager, but you probably know someone who does.

 Reach out to friends, alumni, and former colleagues to see if they can put you in touch with the right person.

-Start with the company’s website to find the name of the hiring manager and move to LinkedIn to see if you can find their email address.
+Start with the company’s website to find the name of the hiring manager.
+Then, move to LinkedIn to see if you can find their email address.

-While finding a name is easy, finding an email address can be hard.
-Start by using an app called Email Hunter.
+While finding a name is easy, finding an email address can be harder.
+Start by using an app called findthat.email.

-Once you've found a promising LinkedIn profile, click on the app and it will generate an email address for you.
+Once you've found a promising LinkedIn profile, the app will generate an email address for you.

 Start your search with the company’s email domain:

-The search may not lead you to the hiring manager’s personal email address, but what it can do is show you what formula the company uses for all of its email addresses.
+The search may not lead you directly to the hiring manager’s personal email address, but it’ll show you what formula the company uses for all of its email addresses.